| Homepage Cooking schools directory Contact |

 while moving it all continuously.
 Scrap well the bottom.

-Once it is boiling, reduce fire to minimum, place cover on top and let
+Once it is boiling, reduce fire to minimum, place the cover on top and

-it cook smoothly for two hours.
+it simmer smoothly for at least two hours.
 That is the word "mijoter".
-From time

 to time, you can lift cover, look and mix.
 After these two hours, you